-For the 2024 compliance year we are modifying the surrender process.
-The change is that following the review of your audited annual energy acquisition statement, the commission will issue you a notice informing you of your 2024 liability and the date by when it must be offered for surrender.
-With this change in process is no need to surrender more VEECs that your liability as outlined in the notice to surrender
+From the 2024 compliance year we are modifying the surrender process.
+VEECs will no longer be surrendered at the time the AEAS is submitted.
+Following the commission's review of the audited annual energy acquisition statements, the commission will issue you a notice informing you of your liability and the date by when it must be offered for surrender.
+With this change in process there is no need to surrender more VEECs than your liability as outlined in the notice to surrender.
+VEECs surrendered in excess of the relevant entity's liability (as recorded in the surrender notice) will not be returned.
+We recommend that you carefully check the liability before surrendering VEECs in the registry system.